Aqasch/Aqasch.github.io/docs/posts/15-01-2022-brief-about.md

 the first thought I had in my mind,<br>
 how could you be this kind,<br>
 that you are allowing them to obliterate your unfathomable potential,<br>
-taking all the negligence without a protest,
+taking all the negligence without a protest.
 </p>

 <p>